kingparra/hpfp/01_-_all_you_need_is_lambda/notes2.rst

 * functional programming, programming paradigm, mathematical functions, expression, values, variables, functions, argument, input, application (of a function to its arguments), reduction, evaluation, first-class, argument passing, lambda expression, purity, referential transparency, abstraction, composability, (re)factoring, generic code

 Claims
 ^^^^^^
+1a **"Functional programming is a computer programming paradigm that relies on functions modeled on mathematical functions."**

+* What is a mathematical function?
+* What is a programming paradigm?
+* Why does it mean for functions in a PL to be modelled on mathematical functions?
+* Do other programming languages not use functions that behave like mathematical functions?

 2a **"Functional programming languages are all based on the lambda calculus."**

 * What does it mean for a language to be based on LC?
 * What about languages based on other calculi that allow equational reasoning, like closure calculus, or SKI combinator calculus?
 Are those not functional languages, too?
-* LISP is one of the first functional languages and it was not initially based on lambda calculus, but on a formalism that McCarthy developed, instead.
+* LISP is one of the first functional languages, but it was not initially based on lambda calculus, but on a formalism that McCarthy developed, instead.

   "The recursive functions mentioned in McCarthy's seminal paper, Recursive functions of Symbolic